When do you measure impact?

 Use worksheet 5 for help with how to:

-• Introduce your audience as characters in your story
+- Introduce your audience as characters in your story

-• Reflect on what it all means.
+- Reflect on what it all means.

 Next steps

-In the preparation of this module, we asked you what you wanted to achieve with an impact analysis or evaluation.
+In the preparation for this module, we asked you what you wanted to achieve with an impact analysis or evaluation.
 Did you want to improve your digital offering for your audience?
 Did you want to communicate your impact more effectively to your funders for more sustainable funding?
 Did you want to increase the budget for digital culture at the school you collaborate with?
-Now you know what you want, and it’s time to turn these intentions into actions.
+Now you know what you want, and it's time to turn these intentions into actions.

 Even more impact